SS Belgenland (1914): 1931 showboat cruises

 Claire Windsor was on Belgenlands first showboat cruise.

-Being registered in the UK, Belgenland was exempt from U.S. alcohol prohibition law when outside U.S. territorial waters.
+Being registered in the UK, Belgenland was exempt from US alcohol prohibition law when outside US territorial waters.
 For her showboat cruises she had a large bar on her quarterdeck serving refrigerated lager.
 Fares for each six-day cruise started from $70 per passenger, inclusive of all meals.
 All liquor was extra, and it was from these sales that the cruises made much of their profit.

 There were cases of prostitution on the showboat cruises.
 Red Star Line blacklisted any passenger whom it found to be working as a prostitute.

 Belgenland already had her own palm court orchestra, which was a Belgian quintet who specialised in chamber music, but also played for balls and church services.
 For her first showboat cruise on 18 July she added a 14-piece big band and embarked entertainers including Lester Allen, Johnny Burke, Arthur "Bugs" Baer, Milt Gross, Harry Hershfield and Claire Windsor.
-For her 18 July cruise Belgenland embarked 700 passengers, 75 per cent of whom were women.
+For her 18 July cruise Belgenland embarked 700 passengers, 75 percent of whom were women.

 The second showboat cruise left New York on 25 July.
 The third showboat cruise, which left New York on 1 August, again attracted 700 passengers.
 On one cruise, entertainers included the harmonica virtuoso Larry Adler.